medialab/minet/docs/cli.md

 Use multiple processes to scrape data from a batch of HTML files.
-This command can either work on a `minet fetch` report or on a bunch of files.
-It will output the scraped items.
+This command can either work on a `minet fetch` report or on a bunch of files filtered using a glob pattern.

+It will output the scraped items as a CSV file.

 positional arguments:
   scraper                               Path to a scraper definition file.